AnneliektH/2024-binning-kmer/README.md

+## Todo:
+Cut fasta into smaller bits, use snakefile to map and get mgmanysearch output

 How to use sourmash to bin contigs on average abund of kmers, instead of using other bin algorithms?

 HackMD: https://hackmd.io/muv86ruLR2aPq17e-72D0A?both